What is a higher-order effect?

 Since a few days ago, bluefin seems to support extensible (non-control) effects as well.
 I haven’t reviewed it yet.

 Those seem to be some new primitives in bluefin’s “internal” API.
+I forgot there is this API which dates from way back.
 Relatedly, I also have a PR for a public API of such “extensible non-control effects”.

 If GHC had segmented stacks like OCaml seems to have, we could make it near zero-cost